K-A-Baker/Kristen_A_Baker.github.io/_pages/about.md

 <font color="#2F4F4F"><b>Research Interests</b></font>

-My primary research interests involve face identification (i.e., unfamiliar and familiar face identification, face learning) and decision making.
-I also am interested in other topics such as attention, cognition, and perception.
-I am interested in using a wide-assortment of methods (e.g., AI, EEG, behaviour and eye tracking) to investigate these processes.
+I am primarily interested in researching face identification (i.e., unfamiliar and familiar face identification, face learning).
+In my research I have explored the role of experience (e.g., experience with a particular face [face learning], with faces in general [development], and  with categories of faces [e.g., own- vs. other-age faces]), and the role of decision making.
+However, I also am interested in other cognitive factors such as attention, metacognition, expectation and memory.
+I  have been using an assortment of different methods (e.g., EEG, behaviour and eye tracking) and approaches (e.g., experimental, lifespan, individual difference designs) to investigate these processes.

 <font color="#2F4F4F"><b>Latest Announcements</b></font>